patrickfatrick/taskmastr/README.md

 # Changelog

+## New in v6.1

+Detailed views for tasks, this is now where due dates are set and removed, where tasks are renamed, and, NEW FEATURE, where you can set notes for each task.
+The calendar and rename toggles in the list have been replaced with a toggle for the detailed view.

 ## New in v6.0

 The front-end has been completely rewritten in the ground up in [Vue](vuejs.org), from Angular 1.x.
 With that comes some small changes but mostly everything should be under the hood.